Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 # Step 1: Configuration and execution

-Before looking at some code and examples, let’s define some basic terms Taipy Core uses.
+Before looking at some code examples, let’s define some basic terms Taipy Core uses.
 Taipy Core revolves around four major concepts.

 ## Four fundamental concepts in Taipy Core:
 - Data Nodes are the translation of _variables_ in Taipy.
 Data Nodes don't contain the data but know how to retrieve it.
 They can refer to any data: any Python object (string, int, list, dict, model, data frame, etc.), a Pickle file, a CSV file, a SQL database, etc. They know how to read and write data.
 You can even write your own custom Data Node to access a particular data format.